Clay vs Apollo: Which Sales Tool Should You Actually Use?

 Mistake 1: Choosing based on price alone

-Mistake 2: Expecting Clay to work out of the box
+Mistake 2: Expecting the more complex one to work immediately

 The Bottom Line